 Our lessons feature constructivist, hands-on learning activities and exercises in conjunction with tradtional lectures on theory and historical foundations.
 Furthermore, all of the lessons provided through The Acting Classroom are fully aligned with Common Core Standards to ensure vertical and horizontal integration with your existing curriculum.

 Want a sneak peak at The Acting Classroom before it launches?
 Below, we've posted four units from our free lesson materials which you'll be able to download and use immediately in the classroom.
-Each of the articles listed here provides students with an opportunity to engage in close reading of informational text to help ensure that your students are ready for the Common Core State Standards!

 Who was William Shakespeare?
 Widely regarded as one of the world’s greatest playwrights, his contribution to the theatre has had a tremendous influence on actors, directors, writers, designers, producers and audiences across the globe.
 In this lesson, you’ll uncover the man behind the legend!